phil-barrett/RP23CNC/README.md

 ## Mar 14
 ### Beta testing feedback
 Several issues have been reported but mostly it is fairly clean.
-Good news from a highly techincal tester - after on bug fix there are no lost steps and low low jitter even at fairly high step rates.
+Good news from a highly technical tester - after on bug fix there are no lost steps and low low jitter even at fairly high step rates.

 ### Looking to add some more testers.
 I am looking to expand the list of beta testers a bit more.
 The profile of an ideal tester: